juniorjunior/RPiPWM/README.md

 ## UDP Messages

-Each message consists of a one byte (8 bits) command, one byte (8 bits) for the target ID, followed by the appropriate data.
-Target ID values can be between 0 and 255.
-Target ID of 0 means "all".
+Each message consists of a one byte (8 bits) command, eight bytes (64 bits) for the target IDs, followed by the appropriate data.
+Target IDs is a bit field which allows up to 64 targets to be commanded from one broadcast message.
+Multiple targets can have the same ID.
+Valid target IDs therefore are from 0 to 64 with a target ID of 0 meaning "all targets".

 | Name | Value | Description |
 | :--- | ----: | :---------- |